-This excerpt contains up to 75% of the printed script and is available to assist you in the play selection process.
+This excerpt is available to assist you in the play selection process.

 Excerpts are not intended for performance, classroom or other academic use.
-In any of these cases, you will need to purchase playbooks.
+In any of these cases you will need to purchase playbooks via our website or by phone, fax or mail.